cgalab/monos/README.md

 # Input/Output

 Reads GraphML (.graphml) or  wavefront (.obj) format that describes a polygon.
-Writes the same format; .obj gets 3D coordinates which can be imported into programs like Blender.
+Writes .obj format with 3D coordinates which can be imported into programs like Blender.

-# ToDo's
-- implement GraphML output

 # Requirements
 - C++17 enabled complier (gcc,clang)